jon-brandy/hackthebox/Categories/Sherlocks/Brutus/README.md

 ## Lessons Learned:
 - Reviewing UNIX auth.log.
 - Identifying the suspect's IP.
+- Identify the timestamp for initial manual account logged in / manual entry.

 ## SCENARIO:
 In this very easy Sherlock, you will familiarize yourself with Unix auth.log and wtmp logs.
 We'll explore a scenario where a Confluence server was brute-forced via its SSH service.
 After gaining access to the server, the attacker performed additional activities, which we can track using auth.log.
 Although auth.log is primarily used for brute-force analysis, we will delve into the full potential of this artifact in our investigation, including aspects of privilege escalation, persistence, and even some visibility into command execution.